Promist-Moon/tp/docs/UserGuide.md

 ## Glossary

-* **Person**: A person can either be a student or a parent
-    * Student - A student studies a subject under a tutor for an hourly rate.
-    * Parent - The parent of the student.
+* Student: A person who's being taught by the tutor (you).
 * **Payment Status**: Each student has a payment status which updates every month.
     * Paid - The student has paid within the month
     * Unpaid - The student has not paid within the month